fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 When being unreasonable, resistance to new ideas is typically expected from older generations, but it can be extremely disorienting when it comes from a friend or significant other.
 Teenage years gives one plenty of practice debating with parents, teachers, or mentors on the merits of one's idea.
-Unfortunately, negative reactions to an idea can be much harder to deal with when they come from someone, whom presumably, was well aligned with how you thought.
+Unfortunately, negative reactions to a new idea can be much harder to deal with when they come from someone, whom presumably, you were well intellectually well-aligned.
 And, if the idea digs deep enough, it can, with immediate effect, create an emotional rift with a person you care deeply about.

 Being unreasonable is hard.